Driven by mutualists: how declines in pollinators impact plant communities and ecosystem functioning

 The empirical work will be conducted in grassland plant communities in southernmost Sweden, starting in early spring 2020.

-Collaborating researchers and institutions
+Links to participating researchers and institutions

 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 819374).